 - PHPStorm – efficient PHP IDE with a variety of useful features, including unit testing functions, extremely important when implementing enterprise projects;

 - Knockout.js – JS-framework based on the popular Model-View-View-Model architectural template that provides a variety of comfortable DOM manipulation tools useful in the creation of lightning-fast modern user interfaces;

 - Less – CSS extender, a dynamic style language with which you can change theme styles and modify the website UI on the fly.

 And finally, a few notes about the cost of the transfer.

-If you check Magento version at your site and designate that you need to upgrade, you will have to perform a range of complicated procedures such as code refactoring, database transition, dependency duplicating, etc. Anyway, be prepared for the fact that the migration process will either take a lot of your time and resources or cost you a pretty penny.
+If you check the Magento version at your site and designate that you need to upgrade, you will have to perform a range of complicated procedures such as code refactoring, database transition, dependency duplicating, etc. Anyway, be prepared for the fact that the migration process will either take a lot of your time and resources or cost you a pretty penny.
 As for the specific amount, it all depends on the specific case.
 In any case, the community of developers, specializing in Magento 2 development, is still not large enough.
 Therefore, their services are quite expensive in comparison with the rates of their colleagues, whose profile involves working with other popular CMS engines.

-3 reasons to update Magento
+3 Reasons to Update Magento